 When approaching legacy software architecture, people often discuss breaking apart monolithic applications and microservices.
 However, the most important architectural decisions should be centered around how to best allow the application to function well in the cloud, with scalability, fault-tolerance, and observability all being important aspects.
 A popular approach is to consider the tenants of the 12-Factor App to help guide these decisions.

 Architecture discussions go hand in hand with considering platforms.
 Containerization and serverless functions are popular approaches, but equally valid is traditional VM clustering or even self-hosting.
 Additionally, we start to think about utilizing cloud services to offload some application complexity, such as AWS S3 for document storage or AWS KMS for key management.
-This leads us to consider different cloud providers themselves for best fit for the organization and the applications overall, whether it be AWS, Azure, GCP, or hybrid-cloud solutions.
+This leads us to consider different cloud providers themselves for best fit for the organization and the applications overall, whether it be AWS, Azure, GCP (Google cloud platform), or hybrid-cloud solutions.

 Another very important aspect of application modernization, especially in the cloud, is ensuring that applications have proper automation.
 Strong continuous integration and continuous deployment (CI/CD) pipelines should be implemented or enhanced for legacy applications.
 Additionally, we apply CD/CI automation for deploying database migrations and performing infrastructure-as-code (IaaC) updates, and ensure paradigms like immutable infrastructure (i.e. pre-packaging machine images or utilizing containerization) are utilized.